titanscouting/tra-analysis/CONTRIBUTING.md

 ### Format of the commit message

-Every commit message should describe what was changed, under which context and, if applicable, the GitHub issue it relates to:
+Every commit message should describe what was changed, under which context and, if applicable, the issue it relates to (mentioning a GitHub issue number when applicable):

+For small changes, or changes to a testing or personal branch, the commit message should be a short changelog entry

+For larger changes or for changes on branches that are more widely used, the commit message should simply reference an entry to some other changelog system.
+It is encouraged to use some sort of versioning system to log changes.
+Example commit messages:
 ```
-superscript.py: pitloop,fix crash.
-Fixes #2
+superscript.py v 2.0.5.006
 ```

 The format can be described more formally as follows:

 ```
-<package>: <subpackage>, <what changed>.
-[Fixes #<issue-number>]
+<package> v <version number>
 ```